 - Mags have a slightly rounded base plate (bottom front edge)

-- There are no front serrations on the regular 17 and 19, as some people claim, or as some photoshopped pictures suggest.
+- Initially, there were no front serrations on the regular 17 and 19, as some people claim, or as some photoshopped pictures suggest.
 Glock added an LCI to the guns many years ago to negate the need for press checks.
 Front serrations were eventually added to all Gen 5 pistols except the 19X in summer 2019.

 - ‘M’ guns come with 6 magazines.
 Gen 5 guns come with 3.

 - Gen 5 is available with polymer sights or several night sight variations, including factory and Ameriglo ‘Bold’ night sights.
 The new sights are narrower than previous models.
 ‘M’ guns have slightly different sights than the Bold sights.
 These are called the ‘Agent’ sights.
 Differences being FBI sights have a ‘U’ shaped notch in the read sight, whereas the Bold have a square notch.
 Both rear sights are serrated, and the night sights don’t have a white or colored ring around them (this is often referred to as ‘blacked out’).
 Both the Gen 5 Bold sights and the FBI sights are available with a .125 orange front sight as well as a more traditional .140 width sight.

 - Glock had originally said no plans for MOS guns, but they have released the Gen 5 G17, G19, G34, and G45 in MOS configurations.

 - Glock said originally that the Gen5’s will only be offered in 9mm, but São Paulo Police Department (Brazil) has deployed the Gen 5 G22, which includes a manual safety like the 17S and MHS pistols.